Yogic Breathing: Chest to Belly or Belly to Chest?

 To unite Prana and Apana, we would focus on the symbolic downward movement of the breath on the inhalation (nose – throat – chest – belly), facilitated by intentional muscular contraction, and symbolic upward movement of the breath on the exhalation (using progressive abdominal contraction from the pubic bone toward the navel and then compressing the rib cage).

-So to go back to our original question.
-What is the proper yogic breathing technique—chest to belly or belly to chest?
+So, to return to our original question, what is the proper yogic breathing technique—chest to belly or belly to chest?
 The answer is: It depends!
 It depends on what you are trying to accomplish in your yoga practice.

-This article originally published on Sequence Wiz.
-Reprinted with permission.
+This article was originally published on Sequence Wiz.org and was reprinted with permission.

 Recent articles